porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 </svg>

 ```

-For screen reader accessibility, provide a context-rich title for the SVG using `<title>` element.
+For screen reader accessibility, provide a context-rich title for the SVG using the `<title>` element.

-### Implementing icons
-Implementing a specific icon must be done like this:
+### Including the icon sprite
+For modern browsers (including Chrome, Firefox, Safari, Edge13), setting a direct link to the SVG file is the best choice (shown in the example beyond).
+If older browsers like IE11 or Edge < 12 need to be supported, an additional polyfill must be included to implement the SVG sprite with AJAX.
+The best choice therefore is `svg4everybody` (https://github.com/jonathantneal/svg4everybody) which is a well tested and widely adopted SVG polyfill.

+### Referencing SVG icon from a static sprite asset (recommended)
+The SVG sprite is used by serving it as a static asset.
+Then using a path to the SVG sprite file to display the SVG icon.
 ```
 <svg class="icon" role="img" title="arrow down">
   <use xlink:href="/path-to-icon-sprite/svg-sprite.svg#icon-arrow-down"/>
 </svg>
 ```

-### Sizes
+### Icon sizes
 There are pre-defined icon sizes which can be set by adding one of the following classes:
 ```
 <svg class="icon icon--medium" role="img" title="arrow down">